The Showdown (rugby union): The Showdown (2026)

 In March 2026, the Saracens women's team will make their first ever appearance at The Showdown, facing off against Sale Sharks.
 They will contest the match as the first part of a double-header at the Tottenham Hotspur Stadium, preceding the men's team fixture.
+In front of a club record crowd of 16,001 – more than four times higher than their previous highest attendance – Saracens secured a dominant victory, with a score of 54–0.